fengjixuchui/HiddenWall/README.md

 The third step, install your module.
 --

-If you use Fedora Linux install kernel packages for developer:
+If you use Fedora Linux, install kernel packages for developer:
 ```
 # dnf update
 # dnf install kernel-headers.x86_64 kernel-modules.x86_64 kernel.x86_64 kernel-devel kmod